 The company initiated its first investment-funding round in late December.
 This created a lot of interest, and was fully subscribed in 2 days.
-This enabled the company to commence construction of an initial batch of commercial Spikey 8Ms for supply to selected high-profile dairy farms in spring 2017, and the continuation of research and development of both Spikey® itself and the ORUN® range of treatment sprays.
+This enabled the company to construct a commercially-sized prototype Spikey 8M for supply to a group of 5 Rotorua Lakes dairy farms in spring 2017, and the continuation of research and development of both Spikey® itself and the ORUN® range of treatment sprays.

-Pastoral Robotics were the proud recipients in August of the prestigious Arthur Mead Award for excellence in engineering in environmental and sustainability projects.
+Pastoral Robotics was the proud recipient in August of the prestigious Arthur Mead Award for excellence in engineering in environmental and sustainability projects.
 The Award is made annuaaly by the Auckland branch of the Institute of Professional Engineers of New Zealand (IPENZ).

 Just as importantly, the commercialisation of Mini-ME® as a tow vehicle for Spikey® will open up a host of additional on-farm uses for the robotised technology, including soil fertility and moisture assessment, pasture and crop growth and quality assessment, precision application of nutrients, etc. A video of the proof-of-concept Mini-ME® with fitments is shown above.